A little wisdom and (gasp) maturity for my 27th birthday: 27 easy ways to travel more responsibly, from several years’ of experience on the road.

 (No, alcohol doesn’t count.)

-Eat in real local restaurants to encourage local culinary culture, rather than destroy it.
+Everyone needs a bit of home comfort every once in a while… but let’s keep it to just that.
+Eat in local restaurants to encourage local culinary culture, rather than destroy it.
 Or just to save your taste buds from a blasphemous meal.

-Bottled water is a massive waste of plastic, all the energy that goes into manufacturing and disposal, and your money.
+Bottled water is a massive waste of plastic, energy that goes into manufacturing and disposal, and your money.

 7. Fix things instead of throwing them away.